techstackmedia/react-front-to-back/README.md

 Please make sure to follow the project's coding guidelines and conventions when contributing.

 ## License

-Include the license under which you are releasing your project.
-For example:

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).